 We will make information available to all prospective scheme members, new employees and prospective employees.
-Since the introduction of Auto-Enrolment, all new employees will be contractually enrolled into the LGPS and will receive information regarding the scheme.
+All new employees will be contractually enrolled into the LGPS where their employer is a scheduled body or a contractor has an open admission agreement, the terms of which are to enrol new members and will receive information regarding the scheme.
 They can still choose to opt-out should they choose to do so.

-- Initial Contact All permanent new members of staff are contractually enrolled into the LGPS.
-Each new member is sent a welcome letter statutory notice by the pension administrators confirming their membership of the LGPS along with a scheme guide. - Induction seminars Presentation on the scheme and its benefits at the weekly induction seminars for all new employees of the Council, which are facilitated by HR, providing prospective new members of the scheme information in order for them to make an informed decision in regard to membership of the scheme.
-Induction seminars are also provided for other employers on request. - Pension Liaison Officer Located at Keltan House, 89-115 Mare Street, London E8 4RU, the Pension Liaison Officer is easily contactable by email: pensions@hackney.gov.uk telephone 020 8356 2745, or letter.
-It is also possible to arrange a one-to-one meeting to discuss the benefits and options available to prospective members. - Scheme Guides There are scheme guides available for prospective members setting out the conditions of membership and main scheme benefits that apply under the Local Government Pension Scheme (LGPS).
-A copy of these will be provided to new employees and prospective members of the scheme and at other times on request.
-The scheme guides also form part of the Pension Fund website http://hackney.xpmemberservices.com which is available for any member to access.
+- Initial Contact all permanent new members of staff are contractually enrolled into the LGPS, where the employer is a scheduled body or open admission agreement contractor.
+Each new member is sent a welcome letter statutory notice by the pension administrators confirming their membership of the LGPS along with a scheme guide. - Induction seminars presentation on the scheme and its benefits at the weekly induction seminars for all new employees of the Council, which are facilitated by HR, providing prospective new members of the scheme information in order for them to make an informed decision in regard to membership of the scheme.
+Induction seminars are also provided for other employers on request. - Pension Liaison Officer located at Keltan House, 89-115 Mare Street, London E8 4RU, the Pension Liaison Officer is easily contactable by email: pensions@hackney.gov.uk telephone 020 8356 2745, or letter.
+It is also possible to arrange a one-to-one meeting to discuss the benefits and options available to prospective members. - Scheme Guides there are scheme guides available for prospective members setting out the conditions of membership and main scheme benefits that apply under the Local Government Pension Scheme (LGPS).
+A copy of these will be provided electronically to new employees and prospective members of the scheme, and at other times, on request.
+The scheme guides can also be found on the Pension Fund website hackney.xpmemberservices.com which is available for any member to access.